-HARTFORD, CT — The Virginia based PAC that supported Republican gubernatorial candidate Bob Stefanowski during the five-way Republican primary seems to have moved north to a U.S. Senate race in Maine.
+HARTFORD, CT — The Virginia-based political action committee that supported Republican gubernatorial candidate Bob Stefanowski during the five-way Republican primary seems to have moved north to a U.S. Senate race in Maine.

-Protect Freedom Political Action Committee, which spent about $1.1 million on Stefanowski during the primary, hasn’t participated in his general election campaign.
+The committee — Protect Freedom PAC, which spent about $1.1 million on Stefanowski during the primary — hasn’t participated in his general election campaign.

 They stopped their Facebook advertising as soon as the primary was over Aug.
 14 and moved on to Kelli Ward’s run for the U.S. Senate in Arizona.
 Ward was defeated by Martha McSally.
 Then the PAC moved to Eric Brakey, the Republican nominee in the U.S. Senate race in Maine where Brakey is challenging incumbent Sen. Angus King.
 The group also went up Sunday with television and digital ads for former New Mexico Gov. Gary Johnson, who is running for U.S. Senate.

 CTNewsJunkie called and emailed Protect Freedom Political Action Committee to see if they plan to come back and spend more money in Connecticut, but did not receive an answer.
 The Connecticut treasurer listed on the committee’s filings said their attorney would be in touch before hanging up the phone abruptly Friday.
 No one from the organization has returned our calls or emails for comment.

 Change PAC, which is the name of the Republican Governors Association’s independent expenditure group, has been spending big here on a number of television and digital ads.